PatrykJuniorPy/ToDoAPP/README.md

-# Here are my few projects
+# Here are my ToDoList with simple bootstrap
-- to do list
-- text counter